| November 27, 2004

 |

-them a bit of a “coffee-break”, a very tiny break.
+just giving them a bit of a “coffee-break”, a very tiny break.
 While we were talking with Pablo about the February 16, 1986 contra-placed land mine attack and ambush that injured Marta, killed his mother and three other female relatives, plus a 15-yr-old girl, and Mauricio, a 29 year-old Swiss agronomist, he suggested we try to find Renaldo (fictional name), the contra leader that participated in and directed the attack.
 He gave us the man’s name, said he frequently sees him in Somotillo, and feels no animosity toward him; “he was only doing his job”.
 He said it’s difficult in war-times, you do what you’re told to do or you get killed yourself.
 How could he so easily forgive this act?
 The contra group had targeted a clearly marked civilian vehicle, murdered women and children, AFTER letting several army trucks pass.
 Nicaraguans must have a special “forgiveness” gene that most of us did not inherit! |

-| After a day of detective work we did locate Renaldo’s home
+a day of detective work we did locate Renaldo’s home in Somotillo but

-Honduras with his “other” wife.
-This meant driving off the main
+“other” wife.
+This meant driving off the main road for only about

-road for only about 4 kilometers and then crossing the river into Honduras
+4 kilometers and then crossing the river into Honduras (which we

-point where one could get a visa).
+where one could get a visa).
 Everyone said it wouldn’t be wise

 for us to walk in, too rough an area for gringos, but that we’d be safe